animeshk-me/netcart-ecommerce/README.md

 * CSS
 * jquery

-The application is almost entirely build using django framework from frontend to backend.
+The application is almost entirely built using django framework from frontend to backend.
 It is deployed using pythonanywhere on the web.
 ___

 ### Visit the web app